-Here are the items I used for spray painting these mugs:
+Here are the items I used for custom yeti mugs:

 - Ozark stainless steel cup – found here